-- 1) St Augustine's College has a current student cap of 1200 students and no cap on staff numbers. - 2) On 9 November 2018, the College wrote to neighbors informing them about the upcoming, complying development they were planning to build.
+Background: 1) St Augustine's College has a current student cap of 1200 students and no cap on staff numbers.

+- 2) On 9 November 2018, the College wrote to neighbors informing them about the upcoming, complying development they were planning to build.
 In this letter the College advised, "it is not our intention at this stage, to increase student numbers.
 To vary this, Development Application through Council would be required. - 3) Under the State Environmental Planning Policy (Educational Establishments and Child Care Facilities) 2017 (SEPP) complying development provisions, the College increased the building footprint, adding additional floors, classrooms and an outdoor rooftop terrace, thus creating additional space to house an increase in the student population.
-Although the College claimed that its intention was not to increase student numbers, the facts are that the College proceeded to increase the student population by 18.5%, and its staff population accordingly. - The College framed the development as a Complying Development, hence there was not a requirement for Public Exhibition, community participation, Council, and local planning panel consideration and approval.
-Neighbours did not have an opportunity to voice their concerns around impacts to Views, Privacy, Noise, out of scale development, and other impact to amenity. - 4) Despite the assurance to neighbours that the College population would not increase, the College subsequently increased its student population from 1200 to 1422 during 2019-2020, either due to poor governance, or deliberately flouting the law and breaking its promise to the community.
+Although the College claimed that its intention was not to increase student numbers, the facts are that the College proceeded to increase the student population by 18.5%, and its staff population accordingly.

+The College framed the development as a Complying Development, hence there was not a requirement for Public Exhibition, community participation, Council, and local planning panel consideration and approval.
+Neighbours did not have an opportunity to voice their concerns around impacts to Views, Privacy, Noise, out of scale development, and other impacts to amenity.

+- 4) Despite the assurance to all neighbours, and considering that a large petition was sent to Council, Hazzard, Griffin, Abbott/Steggall at the time and discussions with these parties, that the College population would not increase, the College subsequently increased its student population from 1200 to 1422 during 2019-2020, either due to poor governance, or deliberately flouting the law and breaking its promise to the community.
 An increase in population requires a corresponding increase in College staff, rooms and facilities. - 5) The College seeks to increase student numbers to 1500, by submitting a Development Application retrospectively after already having increased its student numbers.
-The development application has 3 components: - a) Student population increase from 1,200 to 1,500 - b) Construction of a 15 space car park c) Line marking of parking spaces.
+The development application has 3 components:

+- a) Student population increase from 1,200 to 1,500

+- b) Construction of a 15 space car park

+- c) Line marking of parking spaces.